DAOmasons/daomasons-docs/docs/Templates/project-proposal.md

    - Making a list of possible areas that have community demand for services
    - Making recommendations based on outputs of @Researcher
    - Making recommendations on style of approach for outreach

-1. Content Creator
-   Purpose: People understand what we're up to
-   Accountabilities:

-   - Creating promotional and educational content for social media and governance forums on request of Project Lead

-1. Graphic Designer
-   Purpose: Memorable, effective, graphic communication
-   Accountabilities:
-   - Creating graphics as needed to accompany content created by @Content Creator or @Outreach Specialist

 **Team:** [List team members and the roles they will fill]